-- Prior to the event, the program vending contact listed on the host's online key contacts form will need to confirm they are the contact and that the shipping information is correct, when requested by IMG College - If the host would like to make programs available in suites during the championship or available post-championship as a giveaway, for resale, or to provide as a souvenir for donors, fans or corporate partners, they may purchase a bulk amount of programs (minimum of 25) from IMG College.
-Please make IMG aware of this interest no later than noon EST on the Monday prior to the championship. - The host venue will provide all vendors unless otherwise prearranged with IMG College - Return a signed vending agreement to IMG College prior to the event - If requested and approved by the NCAA, the tournament manager shall issue credentials and provide the necessary parking passes to administrative personnel representing IMG College.
-All program vendors shall receive standard facility credentials. - Distribute the allotted amount of complimentary programs as specified below: - Meet the "Program Vending Standards" (listed below) to receive 20 percent commission of the gross program sales - After meeting the "Program Vending Standards," IMG College will pay the vendor 20% commission of gross sales.
-The vendor is to keep the commissions earned and cut a check to

-- IMG College for the amount due listed on the IMG College provided settlement sheet within two weeks after the event. - Email and mail the completed settlement sheet provided by IMG College after the event within the time frame specified in the vending agreement.
+- Prior to the event, the program vending contact listed on the host's online key contacts form will need to confirm they are the contact and that the shipping information is correct, when requested by Learfield IMG College - The host venue will provide all vendors unless otherwise prearranged with Learfield IMG College - Return a signed vending agreement to Learfield IMG College prior to the event - If requested and approved by the NCAA, the tournament manager shall issue credentials and provide the necessary parking passes to administrative personnel representing Learfield IMG College.
+All program vendors shall receive standard facility credentials. - Distribute the allotted amount of complimentary programs as specified below: 860 - Meet the "Program Vending Standards" (listed below) to receive 20 percent commission of the net program sales - After meeting the "Program Vending Standards," Learfield IMG College will pay the vendor 20 percent commission of net sales.
+The vendor is to keep the commissions earned and cut a check to Learfield IMG College for the amount due listed on the Learfield IMG College provided settlement sheet within two weeks after the event. - Email and mail the completed settlement sheet provided by Learfield IMG College after the event within the time frame specified in the vending agreement.